 Summer steelhead fishing can be decent for a couple of months after the fish arrive and then tapers off when the water drops and warms in the second half of summer.
 In the hotter months, summer steelheading is best in the upper river, from the forest center up to the confluence of South Fork with Devils Fork (just above the bridge near Elk Creek Campground).

 In late September and through at least October, when most anglers are turning their attention to fall salmon, steelheading can be worthwhile again in cooler water, especially in the upper reaches where the fish waited out the warm water conditions.

 The summer catch here hardly compares to the winter harvest or the bigger summer runs to the south in the Nestucca River, with roughly 400 to 600 summer-run keepers coming from the Wilson each season.
 The annual summer steelhead smolt releases (at this writing) number about 30,000, all of which are released in the South Fork.
+At the last update, ODFW was considering ending summer steelhead releases here.
 Bradley said some of the returning adults tend to stray to nearby rivers and maybe even to the Nestucca, where they were originally hatched.
-However, fishing pressure is relatively light and conditions pleasant -- too pleasand some days, because the river is also popular with swimmers, so fish early and late.
+However, fishing pressure is relatively light and conditions pleasant -- too pleasant some days, because the river is also popular with swimmers, so fish early and late.

 Where to Fish